jacobkrol/Planar-Disk-Packing/Fall 2018/Voronoi/README.md

 # Voronoi JavaScript Environment

 This was created using [Kcnarf's JavaScript environment](https://github.com/Kcnarf/d3-weighted-voronoi) as a basis.
-It relies on weighted Voronoi decompositions to create a network of connected line segments between vertices in a plane which lie equidistant from their nearest neighbors.
+It relies on weighted Voronoi decompositions to create a network of connected line segments between vertices in a plane which lie equidistant from their nearest neighboring disks.

 ### Added Features: